emmercm/igir/docs/advanced-examples.md

   --prefer-retail
 ```

 That lets me create an EN+USA preferred 1G1R set for my Pocket on the fly, making sure I don't delete BIOS files needed for each core.
-This command will cause a lot of warning spam for the `{pocket}` output token because not every ROM of mine is playable on the Pocket, but this command will make sure every playable one is copied over.
+This command will cause a lot of warning spam for the `{pocket}` output token because not every ROM of mine is playable on the Pocket, but this command will make sure every playable ROM is copied over.